qdrant/landing_page/qdrant-landing/content/documentation/cloud/hybrid-cloud.md

 ### Hybrid Cloud regions

 Once you create a Hybrid Cloud Region, you can review what you just configured.
-You can also review the:
+In the UI, you can also review the:

-- Hybrid Cloud ID, which you can use in Kubernetes commands
+- Hybrid Cloud ID: For use in Kubernetes commands
-- Operator Pod State <!-- Need more info -->
+- Operator Pod State: Typically `Unknown` or `Ready`
-- Agent Pod State <!-- Need more info -->
+- Agent Pod State: Typically `Unknown` or `Ready`

+Until you run the Hybrid Cloud installation commands shown in this page, the state of the Operator and Agent Pods are typically unknown.

 ### Generate Installation Command